Matroids, Delta-matroids and Embedded Graphs: Delta-matroids and ribbon graphs: geometric interplay

 On the other hand, if $m=r(D_{\max})$ then $\gamma(Q)$ is maximized, so by applying Lemma~\ref{l.3a} again we deduce that $\gamma(Q)=\gamma(G)$.
 Thus~\eqref{p.4b.3} holds.

 Finally, we show that~\eqref{p.4b.4} holds.
 Suppose that $G$ is orientable.
 Then every ribbon subgraph is orientable and so $\gamma(Q)$ is even for each spanning quasi-tree $Q$ of $G$.
-It follows from \eqref{p.4b.1} that $|F|-r(D_{\min})$ is even for each feasible set $F$, and so each feasible set has the same parity and $D$ is even.
+It follows from \eqref{p.4b.1} that $|F|-r(D_{\min})$ is even for each feasible set $F$, and so the size of each feasible set has the same parity and $D$ is even.

 If $G$ is non-orientable then it contains an non-orientable cycle $C$.
 Let $e$ be an edge of $C$.
 Then $C-e$ may be extended to a maximal spanning forest $F$ not containing $e$.
 But $F \cup e$ is also a spanning quasi-tree of $G$.
 Thus $D$ has feasible sets with cardinalities of both parities, so it is odd. \end{proof}